-- Rally assumes that the challenge that should be run by default is called "append-no-conflicts".
+- If you define multiple challenges, Rally will run the challenge where default is set to true.
 If you want to run a different challenge, provide the command line option --challenge=YOUR_CHALLENGE_NAME. - You can add as many queries as you want.
 We use the official Python Elasticsearch client to issue queries. - The numbers below the types property are needed to verify integrity and provide progress reports.